jdesive/dockarr/README.md

 - **Radarr**: Radarr is an internet PVR for Usenet and Torrents
 - **Bazarr**: Bazarr is a companion application to Sonarr and Radarr that manages and downloads subtitles based on your requirements
 - **Lidarr**: Lidarr is a music collection manager for Usenet and BitTorrent users
-- **Jellyseerr**: Jellyseerr is a request management and media discovery tool built to work with your existing Plex, Jellyfin, or Emby ecosystem
+- **Overseerr**: Overseerr is a request management and media discovery tool built to work with your existing Plex ecosystem
 - **SABnzbd**: Usenet downloader tool
 - **Prowlarr**: Prowlarr is an indexer manager/proxy built on the popular arr .net/reactjs base stack to integrate with your various PVR apps
 - **Deluge**: Torrent downloader tool
+- **Requestrr**: Requestrr is a chatbot used to simplify using services like Sonarr/Radarr/Overseerr/Ombi via the use of chat!
+- **Nginx-Proxy-Manager**: Expose web services on your network · Free SSL with Let's Encrypt · Designed with security in mind · Perfect for home networks

 ## Service Links
 - [Plex](https://plex.tv) | http://localhost:32400/web